opsec-bot/Kematian-Stealer/README.md

 # PowerShell Token Grabber

 This tool is made for data exfiltration.
-All information collected is sent using discord webhooks.
+All information collected is sent using [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 # Usage
 - Create a Webhook on your [Discord Server](https://discord.com).
 I recommend creating a new server.